History of New South Wales: Prehistory

-Examples of Aboriginal stone tools and Aboriginal art (often recording the stories of the Dreamtime religion) can be found throughout New South Wales: even within the metropolis of modern Sydney, as in Ku-ring-gai Chase National Park.
+Examples of Aboriginal stone tools and Aboriginal art (often recording the stories of the Dreamtime religion) can be found throughout New South Wales, including modern Sydney.
+Aboriginal Australians have inhabited the Greater Sydney region for at least 30,000 years.
+The traditional custodians of the land on which modern Sydney stands are the clans of the Darug, Dharawal and Eora peoples.